American Cleanroom Systems – your expert Southern California source for cleanroom testing and certification.

-A: It depends how many room we need to test.
-We take a minimum of 10 particle counts per room so budget at least 20 minutes per room.
+A: It depends how many rooms we need to test.
+We take a minimum of 10 particle counts per room, so budget at least 20 minutes per room.

 Q: How can I prepare the room to get the best results?